 New Orleans is an amazing place.
-Anytime you vacation you can easily spend hundreds of dollars a day once you’ve factored in hotel costs, dining, and entertainment.
+Anytime you vacation you can easily spend hundreds of dollars a day once you’ve factored in hotel costs, dining during your visit to Louisiana, and entertainment.
 That’s why it’s important whenever you plan a vacation that you try to save as much money as possible and travel on a budget.
 Here we will discuss some attractions in New Orleans that you can visit that won’t break the bank, but will still ensure you have a great time.

 1.)
 St. Louis Cathedral – The St. Louis Cathedral is located in Jackson Square and it has been around since the 1700s.
 It features amazing painted ceilings and beautiful stained glass windows.
 It’s free to visit and take a self-guided tour.
 However, we do recommend that you take advantage of their one dollar artifacts brochure which would give you insight on historical structures inside.